16 Reasons Right Now Could Be the Worst Time Ever to Buy a House

 Pcess609/Adobe man holds box and resignation letter

-Over 230,000 people have been laid off in 2023 — and that’s just in the tech sector.
-While the volume of layoffs has slowed since the beginning of the year, they haven’t stopped.
+Over 305,000 people were laid off in 2023—mostly in the tech sector.
+While the number of layoffs has slowed since the beginning of the year, they haven’t stopped.

-If you fear that your job is on the chopping block or it’s in a sector with a lot of job losses, you may want to hold off on buying a house until your job is more secure.
+If you fear that your job is on the chopping block or is in a sector with many job losses, you may want to hold off on buying a house until your job is more secure.

 Low savings